k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: giants incurring luck penalty in sokoban after level was already solved
 - Fix: warning: variable 'permdmg' is used uninitialized whenever switch case is taken [-Wsometimes-uninitialized]
+- Fix: better handling when trying to drink from a puddle or sewage